Higher spin fields with reversed spin-statistics relation: Fields of arbitrary spin with reversed spin-statistics relation

 We turn now to the description of the construction of fields with reversed spin-statistics relation (abbreviated hereafter as RSS fields) in the framework described in Section \ref{sec.1}.
 The RSS fields will be constructed from normal fields; more precisely, data that specify RSS fields will be constructed from data used to specify the normal fields.
 We do not introduce extra notation to distinguish RSS fields from normal fields.

 The main ingredients in the definition of a normal higher spin field are the representation $D$, the bilinear form $\epsilon^{\alpha\beta}$, the invariant complex conjugation, the real basis vectors in $D$, the standard polarization vectors, and the projection operator $\mc{D}_{(s)}[\partial]$.
 Assuming that these objects are given, a corresponding new $SL(2,\CC)$ representation, bilinear form, complex conjugation, real basis vectors, standard polarization vectors and projection operator, which will characterize the RSS field that corresponds to the original normal field, can be defined, as described below.
+The most important definitions are those of the $SL(2,\CC)$ representation (\ref{eq.drss}), the bilinear form (\ref{eq.etilde}), and the projection operator (\ref{eq.RSSproj}).
 The RSS fields obtained in this way will fit entirely in the framework of Section \ref{sec.1}, with the only difference that bosonic RSS fields will transform according to half-integer spin representations of $SL(2,\CC)$ and fermionic RSS fields according to integer spin representations.

-For the representation $D_{RSS}$ according to which the RSS auxiliary field $\Psi$ transforms we take the direct sum of two copies $D_A$ and $D_B$ of the representation $D$: \beq D_{RSS}=D_A\oplus D_B\ , \eeq where the subscripts ${}_A$ and ${}_B$ are introduced to identify the two components of the direct sum.
+For the representation $D_{RSS}$ according to which the RSS auxiliary field $\Phi$ transforms we take the direct sum of two copies $D_A$ and $D_B$ of the representation $D$: \beq D_{RSS}=D_A\oplus D_B\ , \eeq where the subscripts ${}_A$ and ${}_B$ are introduced to identify the two components of the direct sum.